Jake-991/bella-beat-project/README.md

 A line chart was created to show activity peaks during the day.
 This can help Bellabeat target these periods with notifications or workout suggestions.
 Insights:
 #### Recommendation: Bellabeat could develop features that push for more high-intensity workouts during the afternoon peak times or introduce reminders for users who remain in sedentary minutes for too long.

+#### User Behavior Analysis:
+How does user behavior differ between weekdays and weekends in terms of activity levels, calorie burn, and sleep duration?
+What factors correlate with higher levels of physical activity (e.g., heart rate, sleep quality)?
 2. User Behavior Analysis:
 Analysis Approach:
 Data Used: dailyActivity_merged.csv, dailyCalories_merged.csv, and sleepDay_merged.csv